 The Spooky Wheels on the Bus by J. Elizabeth Mills is a silly Halloween-themed version of the classic song, “The Wheels On The Bus.”
 Your children can practice counting as One Spooky Bus picks up passengers along the way.

-Halloween Hustle by Charlotte Gunnufson is a funny story about a skeleton who is doing the Halloween Hustle and dances across town to a party.
+Halloween Hustle by Charlotte Gunnufson is a funny story about a skeleton who is doing the Halloween Hustle.
+He tries to dance across town to a party.
 But, he keeps stumbling, tumbling, and falling apart.
 Find out if skeleton can make it to the party in one piece.

-Reading Halloween Books is a fun way to celebrate Halloween and learn all about pumpkins, bats, skeletons, and much more!
+Reading Halloween Books a loud to your kids is a fun way to celebrate Halloween.
+They will love to learn all about pumpkins, bats, skeletons, and much more!